The Spanish BBVA works with financial technology company Wave on the first pilot using blockchain to automate the electronic submission of documents.

 The trial was run on a transaction between Mexico and Spain, as explained in a press release published by BBVA.

 The payment was a sale deal between Frime, a company in Barcelona, Spain, and Pinsa Congelados, in Mazatlan, Mexico.
-The Spanish company bought tuna fish from the Mexican one by the help of a letter of credit, the most common payment system in international trade transactions.
+The Spanish company bought tuna fish from Mexico with the help of a letter of credit, the most common payment system in international trade transactions.

 Usually, such transactions are associated with a large volume of documentation, as well as manual checks and sending of physical documents.
 According to BBVA, this may lead to errors, while taking up to two weeks to process the documents.